eshwen/SemivisibleJets/README.md

 python submitGridpackGeneration.py <path to YAML config>
 ```

-If the parameters are okay (and there are no bugs in the code), the MadGraph model files and input cards from the template directories I have should be copied into model-specific directories, and the specified parameters will be added.
+If the parameters are okay (and there are no bugs in the code), the MadGraph model files and input cards should be copied from the template directories into model-specific directories, and the specified parameters will be added.
 Then, the gridpack will be created in [external/genproductions/bin/MadGraph5_aMCatNLO/](external/genproductions/bin/MadGraph5_aMCatNLO/).

 If you plan to run the rest of the sample production via CRAB or by some means that requires a gridpack, you're done!
 However, if you want to continue here and follow the rest of my steps, great!
 Now that you have the gridpack, the next stage is to get the LHE file out, apply the PDGID renumbering for the dark particles, and split the LHE file for running the FullSim jobs easily.
 This is taken care of with